thindil/steamsky/bin/doc/MODDING.md

 - Inside help text you can use some tags for formatting text:
   `{u}some text{/u}` for add underline for text, `{b}some text{/b}` to made
   bold characters and `{i}some text{/i}` for italic font.
+- Inside help text you can use some tags for hiding information based on player faction flags.
+Text between that tags will be invisible for player who selected faction with that tag.
+Possible values are: `diseaseimmune`, `nofatigue`, `nomorale`.

 ## Goals